hadr-robotics/iros2026/2-contributing.md

 We are pleased to offer two different ways for participants to present their work at our workshop, accommodating a range of presentation styles and formats.
 All submissions will be reviewed for scientific merit and alignment with the conference themes.

-1. **Poster Presentation:** We invite researchers to submit a **1-2 page abstract** (including references) outlining their work.
-Submissions will be reviewed, and accepted participants will be required to prepare a **poster presentation** using the designated template.
+1. **Poster Presentation:** We invite researchers to submit a poster outlining their work for review.
 This option is ideal for those who wish to share their research findings, methodologies, and results in a structured, visual format.

-2. **Poster + Demonstration:** For those interested in complementing their poster with a hands-on demonstration, we encourage the submission of a **1-2 page abstract** along with a **short video** showcasing their work.
+2. **Poster + Demonstration:** For those interested in complementing their poster with a hands-on demonstration, we encourage the submission of a poster along with a **short video** showcasing their work.
 The video may include **experimental results, system operations, and simulations,** providing additional insights into the research.
 Accepted participants will present both a **live demonstration** and a **poster**, allowing for a more interactive engagement with the audience.

 ## Submission Details

-- For all submissions, please follow the [IEEE RAS template](https://ras.papercept.net/conferences/support/support.php).
+- For all submissions, submit your poster directly as a PDF (sized 36 in. x 48 in.).
 - For demo submissions, please upload your abstract and then your video as supplementary material.
 Video files should be no longer than 2 minutes, up to 50 mb, and in .mp4 format.
 The option for supplementary material will appear in the author console after submitting the abstract.
 - The review process is single-blind.
-- Submission and review for conference alignment will be handled through the Microsoft Conference Management Toolkit.
+- Submission and review for conference alignment will be conducted through the Google Form upload.

 <div style="text-align: center;">
-  <a href="" class="button">Submit Contribution (COMING SOON)</a>
+  <a href="https://forms.gle/CffyH2PRTgqCvxup6" class="button">Submit Contribution</a>
 </div>

 <style>